levith-andrade-cuellar/crimes.com/README.md

 - **Insert:** Officers may insert new criminals to the database.
 - **Update:** Officers may update a criminal's information.
 - **Delete:** Officers may delete appeal entries.

+## How to Access
+For the time being our crimes.com database is hosted locally and will not run properly on your machine.
+If you'd like to see a demo please contact any of the contributors.

+## Preview